LMH01/MGT2_Mod_Tool/README.md

 ### Share your modifications
 - It is supported to export all mods, to be loaded later.
 Here is how it works:
     - `Menu: Share -> Export -> Export all` or select the item manually that you would like to export.
-    - To share the mod you simply have click: `Menu: Share -> Open export folder`
+    - To share the mod you simply have to click: `Menu: Share -> Open export folder`
         - This folder contains all mods that have been exported.
 Copy the desired folder and send it to your friend.
     - To import mods you have to click: `Menu: Mods -> Import -> Import from file system`
-        - Select then the folder where your mods are saved.
+        - Select the folder where your mods are saved.
 The program then scans all folders for mods and displays a summary of what can be imported.
 Just click **ok**, and the program will import the files.
 - You can also import mods by using a direct download url.
 For a list of mods you can take a look [here](https://github.com/LMH01/MGT2_Mod_Tool/discussions/34).
 ### Create backups
 - Every time you change the game files a backup is created.
 This backup will be stored as latest backup until another backup is made.
 It is not recommended however to restore these backups, if you would like to remove mods please do so by using the respective menu.
-If you would like to restore the backup anyway, you have to disable the safety features.
+If you would like to restore the backup anyway, you have to enable the option ``Disable backup security mechanisms`` in the settings under ``Configure safety features``.
 - Backups can be created manually
 - When starting this program for the first time an initial backup is created that can be restored later with the click of one button.
 - Backups of your saved games will be created but not automatically restored.
 To restore a save game backup go into the **Backup** menu, click **Restore Backup** and then **Restore Save Game Backup**.